The Roles and Responsibilities of Governors

 2. Staff governors: selected by election from teaching and support staff paid to work at the school

-3. Community governors: appointed by the governing body to represent community interests
+3. Co-opted governors: appointed by the governing body to represent community interests

-4. Authority governors: appointed by the local authority
+4. Authority governors: nominated by the Local Authority and appointed by the Governing board

 5. Associate members (not governors): appointed by the governing body to attend committee meetings and/or full governing body meetings due to their particular skills or experience.